hillrg22/FitFinderFEExpo/README.md

 - [x] User can save body measurements to profile
 - [x] User can look through clothing items
 - [x] User can view favorited items on a Favorites screen
-- [] User can add items to favorites
+- [ ] User can add items to favorites
+- [ ] User can filter clothing items by brand
+- [ ] User can import body measurements from a 3D body scan
+- [ ] User can search for items with a search bar